Every successful restaurant has one thing in common: they know exactly who they are serving.

 customer paying at restaurant

-Your restaurant’s ideal customers can be identified using four main factors: demographics, geographics, psychographics, and behavioral patterns.
+Your restaurant’s ideal customers can be identified by analyzing and organizing distinct customer segments using four main factors: demographics, geographics, psychographics, and behavioral patterns.

-Understanding these categories helps you create a dining experience that meets customer expectations and inspires them to keep coming back.
+Understanding these categories helps you create a personalized restaurant experience that meets customer expectations and inspires them to keep coming back.

 Demographics: Who Are Your Customers?